 Officiated at over 200 national and international meet sessions including:

-Perhaps the highlight of Ian’s involvement with refereeing came when he was asked to be the “lead referee” for the Island Games, which was to be held in Shetland in 2005.
+Perhaps the highlight of Ian’s involvement with refereeing came when he was asked to be the “lead referee” for the Island Games, which was held in Shetland in 2005.
 This was a huge achievement, working with 72 officials, 67 volunteers and helping to make the games such a big success.

-It was during this time to help improve his knowledge that Ian would give up his own spare time to go south to Glasgow/Edinburgh and Aberdeen to officiate at national events, where he was looked on as one of the best referees to have on the pool as his manner gave everyone confidence that they knew they were in good hands if Ian was in charge.
+It was during this time, to help improve his knowledge, that Ian would give up his own spare time to go south to Glasgow/Edinburgh and Aberdeen to officiate at national events, where he was looked on as one of the best referees to have on the pool as his manner gave everyone confidence that they knew they were in good hands if Ian was in charge.
 His teaching, knowledge and expertise has been and continues to be crucial for Orkney swimming.

-Ian is held in high regard in the swimming world and has received many awards from different organisations, including; Island Games 2005 and 2007, and Orkney’s local sports awards.
+Ian was held in high regard in the swimming world and has received many awards from different organisations, including; Island Games 2005 and 2007, and Orkney’s local sports awards.
 However, perhaps the most fitting award came along in 2015 when Ian received ‘Life Membership of North District’ awarded to persons who have given outstanding service, over many years, to the SASA North District.